Spirit Animals

 So you’ve spent a long time searching for your animal guide, and now you have found one on a totem.
 Where do you go from here?
 Well, you can spend time meditating and building your relationship with your guide, but how do you identify with it?
 The first step is usually to give it a name.
 Sounds relatively easy, but is it?
-Sometimes it can take a lot of effort to find that right name for your animal guide, almost as much as finding your guide in the first place.
+Sometimes it can take a lot of effort to find that right name for your animal guide, almost as much as finding your guide in the first place

-Some people have that knack for names, usually the first name that pops into their head and are happy with that choice.
+Some people have that knack for names, usually, the first name that pops into their head and is happy with that choice.
 But remember you are building a lifetime relationship with your guide.
 You want that name to be unique to your guide and you.
 You don’t want to change your guides name a dozen times; it may actually confuse your guide and cause problems with your relationship.
 Would you give your dog several different names?
 A dog will respond to one name, one that he or she identifies with.
 If you call your dog different names it will confuse them and frustrate you.
 I think you get the idea.

 Most names come to you from the visions and meditations you undertake when you are finding your guide; sometimes when you call out to them.
 Other times the name comes from actual contact with your spirit guide, such as the colour and the texture of the fur, feathers or skin.
-It could come the way they reacted to you when they appeared to you, such as howling, running, flying, roaring, etc. An example could be “White Snow Wolf”, “Crouching Tiger”, “Big Running Bear” or a simple one word name, such as “Makota”, “Bluewolf”, or “Lonewolf”.
+It could come the way they reacted to you when they appeared to you, such as howling, running, flying, roaring, etc. An example could be “White Snow Wolf”, “Crouching Tiger”, “Big Running Bear” or a simple one-word name, such as “Makota”, “Bluewolf”, or “Lonewolf”.
 I will tell you a short story about the way I found mine.

 I was introduced to my animal guide in one of my visions as a young Indian boy.